Devonshires in the house! Developing both properties and people is the name of the game at this full-service firm.

 Induction

 Your first week at Devonshires will be spent on our trainee induction programme, this will give you an introduction to us and how we work.
-The purpose of this week is to make the start of your training contract and your start with Devonshires as smooth as possible.
-You will meet a number of key people who will give presentations, talks, together with training sessions on our IT systems and other processes you will need to know.
+The purpose of this week is to equip you with all the right tools and information to give you a flying start.
+Across the week you will meet a number of key people who will deliver presentations and talks, together with training sessions on our IT systems and other processes you will need to know.
 You will also spend some time during this week meeting your team and shadowing a current trainee as well as having the opportunity to socialise with the trainees in a more informal setting.

 Seat rotations

 You will undertake four six-month seats across our range of practice areas.
-Your first seat is allocated for you by the HR manager and training principal and for your three remaining seats you will have some input in areas you are interested in.
-When making decisions about seats we take into consideration your preferences along with the firm's needs and SRA requirements.
-You will need to complete a litigation seat and property seat as part of your training contract.
+Your first seat is allocated for you by the HR Manager and Training Principal, with your three remaining seats being settled following consultation with you as to your areas of interest and preferences and taking into consideration the firm's needs and SRA requirements.
+You must complete a litigation seat and property seat as part of your Training Contract and, due to the business needs in our Housing Management & Property Litigation and Real Estate & Projects department, most trainees will spend at least one seat in each of these areas.

 Support